qld-gov-au/ckanext-csrf-filter/README.md

 Configuration
 =============

-Either `ckanext.csrf_filter.secret_key` or `beaker.session.secret` must be present to provide the secret key used in generating secure hashes.
+A server secret must be present to generate secure hashes.

-If both are present, `ckanext.csrf_filter.secret_key` will take precedence.
+This will be taken from one of the following, in order:

+- `ckanext.csrf_filter.secret_key`
+- `beaker.session.secret`
+- The Flask app `secret_key` value

     ckanext.csrf_filter.secret_key = aaaabbbbccccddddeeeeffff00001111
     beaker.session.secret = aBcDeFgHiJkLmNoPqRsTuVwXyZ0123456789